Professor Jeremy Pritchard

 Research

-My core research is aimed at understanding how plants regulate the transport of water, sugars and salts.
+His core research is aimed at understanding how plants regulate the transport of water, sugars and salts.
 Like the human genome, the genetic information of many plants has been sequenced, but like humans we know very little about what the all the DNA does.
 To find out, we genetically modify plants to understand the function of the different genes.
-Our work has many applications, from producing agricultural plants that are more tolerant of salt and drought, through to those that are less palatable to herbivores such as aphids.
+His work has many applications, from producing agricultural plants that are more tolerant of salt and drought, through to those that are less palatable to herbivores such as aphids.

 Research Theme within School of Biosciences: Organisms and Environment